 Now, we investigate macroeconomic effects of a shock to the oil prices, \tilde{p}{xt} .
 Figure 2 plots the impulse responses to a 1% positive oil-price shock (an increase in the oil price in the world market by 1%).
 Fluctuations in oil prices in the world markets are the main source of business cycles of oil-exporting countries.
-An increase in oil prices raises the oil-exporting country's revenues in the U.S. dollar.
-Figure 2 shows that a positive oilprice shock leads to an instantaneous appreciation of the home currency (the Algerian dinar) because the home country's reserves in foreign currencies have significantly increased.
-As export revenues jump up and the home currency appreciates, the country current account entails a significant instantaneous surplus.
+An increase in oil prices raises the oil-exporting country's revenues in terms of the U.S. dollar.
+Figure 2 shows that a positive oil-price shock leads to an instantaneous appreciation of the Algerian dinar because the domestic country's reserves in U.S. dollar have significantly increased.
+As export revenues jump up and the domestic currency appreciates, the country current account entails a significant instantaneous surplus.
 The country optimally uses a portion of this surplus to pay back some of its foreign debt, which leads to a gradual decline in the foreign debt and to a lower country-specific risk-premium terms.
-What, in turn, reduces the interest rate that the home county is facing in the international financial market.
-Thus, the decline in the foreign debt and a lower interest rate significantly reduce the foreign debt service, what leads to a further improvement in the current account even at few quarters after the shocks.
+What, in turn, reduces the interest rate that the county is facing in the international financial market.
+The decline in the foreign debt and a lower interest rate significantly reduce the foreign debt service, what leads to a further improvement in the current account even at few quarters after the shocks.

-The oil-exporting country is richer after a positive oil-price shock and the imported goods are cheaper after the appreciation of the home currency.
-Therefore, the home country's demand of foreign goods (imports) increases faster and production in the domestic non-oil sector falls, reflecting that home agents substitute the home goods by the imported goods even though consumption and investment increase (expenditure-switching effect).
-The appreciation of the home currency reduces the importer and consumer prices, what implies a decline in the IPI and CPI inflation rates.
+The oil-exporting country is richer after a positive oil-price shock and the imported goods are cheaper after the appreciation of the domestic currency.
+Therefore, the domestic country's demand of foreign goods (imports) increases faster and production in the domestic non-oil sector falls, reflecting that domestic agents substitute the domestic goods by the imported goods even though consumption and investment increase (expenditureswitching effect).
+The appreciation of the domestic currency reduces the importer and consumer prices; this implies a decline in the IPI and CPI inflation rates.
 The adjustment in the price levels lasts for many quarters because domestic and imported goods prices are rigid.

-We now return to investigate whether the monetary authority is able to isolate the economy from exogenous euro-appreciation shock using its devaluationary and/or monetary policies.
+We now return to investigate whether the monetary authority is able to reduce the impacts of the exogenous euro-appreciation using its devaluationary and/or monetary policies.
 In theory, the monetary authority should react to neutralize the effects of non-fundamental exchange rate movements.
 The monetary authority, therefore, optimally reallocates the resource in the economy.
 We simulate the responses of the economy to devaluationary policy and money supply shocks.
 Figure 3 displays the impulse responses to a devaluationary shock (an increase in χ_t by 1%).
-This shock decreases (devaluates) the value Algerian dinar in terms of the U.S. dollar (the price of the U.S. dollar is higher).
+This shock decreases (devaluates) the value of the Algerian dinar relative to the U.S. dollar (the price of the U.S. dollar is higher).
 This shock slightly appreciates the real exchange rate upon impact.
-This appreciation and the exogenous devaluation of the Algerian dinar (the jump of χ_t) lead to an improvement in the terms of trade, which, in turn, increases the value of exports and generates a surplus in the current account.
-Furthermore, after a devaluationary shock, the foreign debt and the risk-premium terms gradually decrease, while imports gradually increase.
+This appreciation and the exogenous devaluation of the Algerian dinar (the jump of χ_t) lead to an improvement in the terms of trade, which, in turn, increases the value of exports and generates a surplus in the current account.20 Furthermore, after a devaluationary shock, the foreign debt and the risk-premium terms gradually decrease, while imports gradually increase.
 Consequently, the current account shows a surplus in the short term, but a deficit in the medium term.
 This shock, however, has very small effects on non-oil output and IPI and CPI inflation, as their collapses are very small in the short term.